-- a) The Council of the Built Environment (CBE) Policy Framework on determination and review of guideline professional fees for built environment professions stipulates that the guideline professional fees are determined and published as a guide only and not as prescribed fees which registered professionals are entitled to charge. - b) Guideline professional fees are, for the purpose of guidance required to promote market efficiency and redress consumers and the public information deficit, relative to the professional's knowledge and expertise.
-The guideline professional fees are not prescribed or set as maximum or minimum mandatory fees to be charged for professional services rendered, but serve as guideline.
+- a) The Council of the Built Environment (CBE) Policy Framework on determination and review of guideline for professional fees for built environment professions stipulates that the guideline for professional fees is determined and published as a guide only and not as prescribed fees which registered professionals are entitled to charge. - b) Guideline for professional fees is, for the purpose of guidance required to promote market efficiency and redress consumers and the public information deficit, relative to the professional's knowledge and expertise.
+The guideline for professional fees is not prescribed or set as maximum or minimum mandatory fees to be charged for professional services rendered, but serve as guideline.